dejank21/asteroids/README.md

 # Asteroids Game

 A classic asteroids game built with Python and Pygame.
+Inspired and guided by [Boot.dev](https://www.boot.dev)!

 ## Requirements